tristandeleu/gflownet-bib/README.md

-# gflownet-bib
+# Generative Flow Networks (GFlowNet) literature

-Bibtex file for related work in GFlowNet
+This repository contains a Bibtex file for the literature in GFlowNet.